-(2) Where a person removes the skin of indigenous fauna which he has taken for the purpose of selling the skin for profit, he shall pay the prescribed royalty in respect of the skin unless exempted pursuant to the provisions of the regulations.

-(3) A person who buys or sells skins of indigenous fauna, whether as principal or agent, shall, unless the skins are exempted from payment of royalty, or royalty has, at the time of the buying or selling, been paid, be liable for payment of the prescribed royalty thereon.
+- (2) Where a person removes the skin of indigenous fauna which he has taken for the purpose of selling the skin for profit, he shall pay the prescribed royalty in respect of the skin unless exempted pursuant to the provisions of the regulations or the notice referred to in paragraph (b) of subsection (1) of this section. - (3) A person who buys or sells skins of indigenous fauna, whether as principal or agent, shall, unless the skins are exempted from payment of royalty, or royalty has, at the time of the buying or selling, been paid, be liable for payment of the prescribed royalty thereon.

+1 Now Vermin Act, 1918-1954.
+See No. 44 of 1954, s.
+1 (3).
-(4) Officers appointed and authorised to receive royalty pursuant to the provisions of this Act shall, on receipt of royalty, brand or cause to be branded in manner prescribed, each skin in respect of which the royalty is paid, as evidence of the payment.

-(5) Skins of prescribed fauna intended for export and exempt from payment of royalty shall be branded by the officer so authorised with a prescribed brand.

-(6) By virtue of this section an officer so authorised may seize and take control of any skin upon which royalty is payable but has not been paid and may retain the skin until the royalty is paid.

-(7) The Minister, by virtue of this subsection, may sue for and recover royalty payable pursuant to the provisions of this section, in a court of competent jurisdiction, and may apply for, and if the court sees fit, obtain an order for the sale of such skin, and where a skin is sold pursuant to an order of the court, the proceeds of the sale shall, after payment of the costs of the sale and proceedings before the court, be appropriated to payment of the royalty, and any balance of the proceeds then remaining shall be applied as the court directs.

-(8) A person who evades, or attempts to evade, payment of royalty payable by him pursuant to the provisions of this section, commits an offence against the Act.
+- (4) Officers appointed and authorised to receive royalty pursuant to the provisions of this Act shall, on receipt of royalty, brand or cause to be branded in manner prescribed, each skin in respect of which the royalty is paid, as evidence of the payment. - (5) Skins of prescribed fauna intended for export and exempt from payment of royalty shall be branded by the officer so authorised with a prescribed brand. - (6) By virtue of this section an officer so authorised may seize and take control of any skin upon which royalty is payable but has not been paid and may retain the skin until the royalty is paid. - (7) The Minister, by virtue of this subsection, may sue for and recover royalty payable pursuant to the provisions of this section, in a court of competent jurisdiction, and may apply for, and if the court sees fit, obtain an order for the sale of such skin, and where a skin is sold pursuant to an order of the court, the proceeds of the sale shall, after payment of the costs of the sale and proceedings before the court, be appropriated to payment of the royalty, and any balance of the proceeds then remaining shall be applied as the court directs. - (8) A person who evades, or attempts to evade, payment of royalty payable by him pursuant to the provisions of this section, commits an · offence against the Act. - 19.
+For the purposes of this Act, the following persons shall be wardens:- - Wardens.
+No. 77 of 1950, s.
+19 am. by No. 38 of 1954, s.
+10. - (a) The person for the time being occupying or acting in the office of Chief Warden of Fauna; - (b) persons appointed to the office of warden pursuant to the provisions of subsection (2) of section seven of this Act and for the time being occupying or acting in that office: - (c) all members of the Police Force;

-Wardens.

-19. For the purposes of this Act, the following persons shall be wardens:-

-(a) The person for the time being occupying or acting in the office of Chief Warden of Fauna;

-- (b) persons appointed to the office of warden pursuant to the provisions of subsection (2) of section seven of this Act and for the time being occupying or acting in that office; - (c) all members of the Police Force; - (d) each person who, for the time being, occupies or acts in the office of Chief Inspector of Fisheries, or the office of inspector, pursuant to the provisions of the Fisheries Act, 1905-1949; - (e) each person who, for the time being, occupies or acts in the office of forest officer pursuant to the provisions of the Forests Act, 1918-1931.
+- (d) each person who, for the time being, occupies or acts in the office of Chief Inspector of Fisheries, or the office of inspector, pursuant to the provisions of the Fisheries Act, 1905-19491; - (e) each person who, for the time being, occupies or acts in the office of forest officer pursuant to the provisions of the Forests Act, 1918-19312; - (f) a person, who for the time being is a member of the Committee.